 • Length: 4 pages maximum

-- Clarity: There should be enough detail in the proposal so that individuals not familiar with terminology or products specific to your field can understand what the proposal is suggesting and its value.
+• Clarity: There should be enough detail in the proposal so that individuals not familiar with terminology or products specific to your field can understand what the proposal is suggesting and its value.
 Please find a sample grant on the ROTARY/One website to understand the level of required detail.

 Contents (in this order):

 - Basic biographical information.
 Include at a minimum your name, position/title, school, school address, contact e-mail, and contact phone number.
 Please include the name and contact information for the principal at your school (if applicable).

 - School demographic information.
-Provide information related to, at a minimum, number of students at the school, grade levels at the school, socioeconomic status of students (e.g., percent on free or reduced price lunch), student race/ethnicity information.
+Provide information related to, at a minimum, number of students at the school, grade levels at the school, socioeconomic status of students (e.g., percent on free or reduced-price lunch), neighborhood of the school, student race/ethnicity information.

 - Purpose and need.
 What is the need you are trying to satisfy?
 How did you identify this need?
 Please quantify the need if possible.
 How does this proposed project address ROTARY/One’s objectives for this grant program?